 - 5.1.
 Performance Warranty.
 Parasoft warrants that the Software, as delivered by Parasoft and when used in accordance with the User Documentation and the terms of this Agreement, will substantially perform in accordance with the User Documentation for a period of ninety (90) days from the date of initial delivery of the Software.
-If the Software does not operate as warranted and You have provided written notice of the non-conformity to Parasoft within the ninety (90) day warranty period, Parasoft shall at its option (a) repair the Software; (b) replace the Software with software of substantially the same functionality; or (c) terminate the license for the nonconforming Software.
+If the Software does not operate as warranted and You have provided written notice of the non-conformity to Parasoft within the ninety (90) day warranty period, Parasoft shall at its option (a) repair the Software; (b) replace the Software with software of substantially the same functionality; or (c) terminate the license for the nonconforming Software and refund the applicable license fees received by Parasoft for the nonconformance of the Software.
 The foregoing warranty specifically excludes defects in or non-conformance of the Software resulting from (a) use of the Software in a manner not in accordance with the User Documentation; (b) modifications or enhancements to the Software made by or on behalf of You; (c) combining the Software with products, software, or devices not provided by Parasoft; or (d) computer hardware malfunctions, unauthorized repair, accident, or abuse. - 5.2.
 Disclaimers.
-THE WARRANTIES SET FORTH IN THIS SECTION 5 ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, AND PARA-SOFT EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND STATUTORY WARRANTIES OF NON-INFRINGEMENT.
+THE WARRANTIES SET FORTH IN THIS SECTION 5 ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES, WHETHER EXPRESS OR IMPLIED, AND PARASOFT EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND STATUTORY WARRANTIES OF NON-INFRINGEMENT.
 PARASOFT DOES NOT WARRANT THAT THE SOFTWARE WILL MEET YOUR REQUIREMENTS OR THAT USE OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR FREE.
-THE REMEDIES SET FORTH IN THIS SECTION 5 ARE YOUR SOLE AND EXCLUSIVE REMEDIES AND PARASOFT'S SOLE AND EXCLUSIVE LIABILITY REGARDING FAILURE OF ANY SOFTWARE TO FUNC-TION OR PERFORM AS WARRANTED IN THIS SECTION 5.
+THE REMEDIES SET FORTH IN THIS SECTION 5 ARE YOUR SOLE AND EXCLUSIVE REMEDIES AND PARASOFT'S SOLE AND EXCLUSIVE LIABILITY REGARDING FAILURE OF ANY SOFTWARE TO FUNCTION OR PERFORM AS WARRANTED IN THIS SECTION 5.